philipov/ripsaw/README.md

 ---

-Ripsaw is a log monitoring framework that uses decorated coroutines to define event handlers bound to trigger conditions.
+Ripsaw is a log monitoring framework that allows the the user to create a script containing decorated coroutines that define event handlers bound to trigger conditions.
 When ran, the monitor will watch a directory for files matching a glob pattern, and follows any files it finds line-by-line searching for trigger conditions.
 When a trigger activates, its event handler is prompted to react to the event.

 ### basic usage